minakod/minakod.github.io/essays/conflict_management.md

 ## Configuration Management

-Configuration Manegement is very important in order for software engeneers to be able to work on a project as a team.
+Configuration Management is very important especially in order for software engineers to be able to work on a project as a team.